 Eryone TPU Filament Conclusion

-I was skeptical about printing with Eryone TPU filament because of the poor prints I suffered recently with Sunlu TPU.
+I was sceptical about printing with Eryone TPU filament because of the poor prints I suffered recently with Sunlu TPU.
 It can be a difficult filament to print with, however; I am not one to give up easily!
 Once my settings were dialled in, I was pleasantly pleased with the overall quality of the prints!
 This will make my OpenRC F1 car look much nicer!
 My best prints to date in TPU since I first got some a couple of years ago.
 I’ll definitely be wanting to try out the other colours on offer, as long as I have a project that utilises it!
 Let me know what projects you have on the go using different colour TPU filaments!

 The only downside to the Eryone TPU is the spool size.
-500g isn’t a lot, but I guess it depends how much you will print with in TPU.
+500g isn’t a lot, but I guess it depends how much you will print with TPU.
 It would also be good if Eryone were to include a leaflet giving you best advice on using TPU and perhaps some test models linked to that you can try.
 In addition, TPU doesn’t give the best grip, but it has its good looks!